ENCCS/documents-for-publications/qc-colonyos-tutorial/erikk_blog_bpg.md

 ]
 ```

 Once the optimal configuration is identified, the next step is deploying the algorithm on a quantum computing backend for testing.
 Researchers also require the ability to collect and analyze data from these computations to build a performance profile across different European compute infrastructures.

+With these challenges in mind, let's explore how a well-structured workflow can address these needs.

 ## Workflow Design for Quantum Computing